VH1 Top 20 Video Countdown: History

-At the end of the January 3, 2009 broadcast, Becker announced that it would be her final show as host.
+At the end of the January 3, 2009 broadcast, Becker announced that it would be her last show as host.
 The new host, Jim Shearer, taped his first show on January 5, 2009, at the Virgin Megastore at Union Square in New York, for broadcast on January 10.
 In 2009, VH1 took faster control of the songs played on the show, with the number of videos available to be voted onto the Top 20 Countdown reduced to less than 30, and several videos were removed from the voting list while they were still in the top half of the countdown.
-There was also less competition regarding songs trying to earn a #1 spot due to the lack of a majority of song competitions in 2009 and four consecutive brand new #1 videos in January 2010.
+There was also less competition regarding songs trying to earn a #1 spot due to the lack of song competitions in 2009, as well as four consecutive brand new #1 videos in January 2010.

 On September 18, 2010, the show expanded from two hours to two and a half hours.
 It returned to the original two-hour format on February 11, 2012.
 On May 14, 2011, the show celebrated its 800th episode.
 This makes the countdown the longest-running, music-related program on any channel ever in television history.
 The countdown's 800th #1 video was "Rolling in the Deep" from Adele.
+On May 11, 2013, the show reached it's 900th episode, and to celebrate, various clips and bloopers from throughout the show's history were featured, and Jim Shearer even wore a tuxedo and tie to commemorate the occasion.
+The 900th #1 video on the countdown was "Just Give Me A Reason" from Pink featuring Nate Ruess.

 In the past, viewers could choose up to 20 videos to vote for at one time by dragging a song into spaces numbered 1-20.
 Voting was unlimited, allowing viewers to vote however many times they wanted, but in mid-2011, the voting format changed, and viewers could only vote for one video at a time.
 Votes were also limited to 20 times per day.
 In 2014, the show's voting was taken away, reverting to the original format of record sales, streaming, radio airplay, video spins, chart performance, and social media hype.
-Jim Shearer hosted his final episode on December 13, 2014, since his contract was not renewed for 2015.
+Jim Shearer hosted his final episode on December 20, 2014, since his contract was not renewed for 2015.
+This episode was the annual year-end edition of the countdown, featuring the top twenty songs from throughout the year.
+At the end of the episode, right after Shearer did his usual sign-off, a slide was displayed featuring relaxing outdoor stock footage and ambient noise, and a text thanking Shearer for 5 years of hosting the countdown.
 From January 10 to April 25, 2015, musical artists and other entertainment personalities guest-hosted the show.
+Ingrid Michaelson was the first artist to guest-host the show, and was even asked to come back to host another episode on March 21, 2015.
+Other celebrity hosts included the likes of Christina Perri, Nikki Glaser, and Gavin DeGraw, among others.
+Comedian Mike Kelton was the final guest co-host on April 25, 2015.